12th February 2020

 The problem with these stories is that it’s difficult to know whether you have all of the facts.
 It’s impossible to make any kind of judgement without knowing about the type of cancer, other treatment and the person’s medical history.

 This is why research and regulated clinical trials are so important.
 They enable us to make informed decisions on what treatments are likely to work best based on solid evidence.
-If you want to delve deeper into the difference between anecdotal evidence and scientific data, this article is a great place to start.

 There is some evidence that CBD oil could be effective against some rare childhood epilepsies.
 But again, more data is needed before we can draw any firm conclusions.
 Studies also show that CBD oil could be beneficial for managing anxiety and insomnia in some people, and early research also suggests a possible use of CBD for the treatment of certain types of pain.